moeiscool/Shinobi/README.md

 - Select directory `cd /your/directory/for/shinobi`.
 Where `camera.js` is located.

+<b>Setup SQL</b>

-- Go to `sql` and install the SQL files in your database. `Framework` then `Default Data`.
-Return to main directory.
-Then setup `conf.json` with your SQL details.
+- Go to `sql` and install the SQL files in your database.
+    - Terminal SQL can be accessed by running `mysql -u root -p`
+        - The password will have been set during the installation of MySQL.
+    - *OPTIONAL :* Create New SQL User with privileges : https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql
+        - Put these credentials into your `conf.json`
+    - while still in the SQL client you can paste the contents of the SQL files straight into terminal.
+        - First `framework.sql` then `default_data.sql`.
+Default data contains a demo user and a demo `rtsp to mp4` monitor.
+    - After importing the data.
+Type `exit` to leave the sql client.
+-  Type `cd ..` to go up one directory.

+<b>Install Libraries</b>

 - Run `npm install` while in the main directory.
 This will install the libraries Shinobi needs.

+<b>Launch Shinobi</b>

 - To start `node camera.js`
+    - If you did not make the symlink for nodejs then you must run `nodejs camera.js` instead.

-- Open up `localhost` in your browser.
-Login with `Username : ccio@m03.ca , Password : password`.
+- Open up `http://localhost` in your browser.
+    - If you inserted the `default_data.sql` login with `Username : ccio@m03.ca` and `Password : password`.

-`Optional for some OS`
+<b>Optional for some OS</b>

 - To daemonize the process install pm2 with `npm install pm2 -g` then run `pm2 start camera.js`
     - run `pm2 logs` to see the console for any errors.